dkz2r/latex-novice-academic-publishing/episodes/04-document-classes.md

                  providing parallel classes to the base classes
 - `memoir`: a class that provides a lot of functionality for creating books, reports, and articles

-These classes have lots of custimization options that we can explore
+These classes have lots of customization options that we can explore

 ::::::::::::::::::::::::::::::::::::: challenge